Piecewise linear interpolation of noise in finite element approximations of parabolic SPDEs: Introduction

 We thus only need to sample $N_{h'}$ values from $q$ to approximate~\eqref{eq:stochastic-increment}, avoiding integrals involving $q$.
-This strategy is easily implemented in modern finite element software and, for $q$ stationary and $\cT_{h'}$ uniform, fast and exact FFT-based algorithms can be used to sample from $q$.
-This includes the circulant embedding method applied to a Matérn kernel, where the sampling cost of $(\cW_k)_{k = 1}^{N_h}$ is $\cO(\log(N_{h'})N_{h'})$\cite{GKNSS18}.
-Figure~\ref{fig:domain-and-realization} illustrates this for a dodecagon $\cD$ inside a square $\cS$, including a realization of $X_{h,\Delta t}$ computed with this method with parameters as in Example~\ref{ex:numerical-matern}.
-For non-stationary $q$, one can instead combine our results with truncation of an eigenexpansion of $I_{h'} \Delta \tilde W^j$.
+If $q$ is stationary and we choose $\cS$ to allow for a uniform $\cT_{h'}$ the method becomes easy to implement in modern finite element software since fast exact FFT-based algorithms can be used to sample from $q$.
+These FFT algorithms include the circulant embedding method applied to a Matérn kernel, where the sampling cost of $(\cW_k)_{k = 1}^{N_h}$ is $\cO(\log(N_{h'})N_{h'})$\cite{GKNSS18}.
+Figure~\ref{subfig:realization} illustrates this with a realization of $X_{h,\Delta t}$ computed with this method with parameters as in Example~\ref{ex:numerical-matern}.
+If $q$ is non-stationary, one still needs to compute a Cholesky decomposition.
+In this setting, it should also be possible to combine the results of this paper with a truncation of a numerically computed eigenexpansion of $I_{h'} \Delta \tilde W^j$ for a more efficient algorithm.

 We derive~\eqref{eq:intro-strong-error} under mild conditions on $q$, Assumption~\ref{assumption:q}.
 To use the results of~\cite{K14} for the SPDE approximation error bound, we construct $\tilde W$ as a standard cylindrical Wiener process on the RKHS $H_q(\cS)$ and derive new Hilbert--Schmidt bounds on multiplication operators and finite element interpolant products.
 Non-trivial techniques are needed for the noise discretization error, like entropy numbers of Sobolev space embeddings and generalized error bounds for interpolants.
 The analysis shows that the noise discretization error is non-dominant for most kernels in $d\ge2$, (including the Mat\'ern class), but dominant for some factorizable kernels in $d\ge 2$ and rough Mat\'ern kernels in $d=1$.
 Moreover, there are settings where $r_2>1+r_1$, so that we may take $N_{h'} \ll N_h$, increasing computational savings with retained accuracy.